 How do I become a Health Informatics professional?

-Because health informatics is a technical and business-oriented occupation, most health informatics positions require a bachelor's degree or master's degree.
-A master's degree is typically preferred for most of the higher-level, higher-paying roles.
+Because health informatics is a technical and business-oriented occupation, most health informatics positions require a bachelor's or master's degree, which is typical for higher-level, higher-paying roles.
 Some common health informatics-related degrees are:

 - Bachelor of Science in Health Informatics